Article written by Julio Juarez | 3DBrushwork.com

 Because edges on height maps tend to have the most displacement, placing small details like sticks, leaves, or insects there risks stretching.

 For this reason, using an edge mask in tile samplers helps avoid these problem areas.
-For example, combining multiple edge maps allowed me to identify “safe zones” where insects could be placed on rock surfaces without touching edges.
-Do this by plugging your mask into the tile sampler's mask input.
+For example, combining the edge map with the height map allowed me to identify “safe zones” where insects could be placed on the tallest rock surfaces without touching edges.
+Do this by plugging your mask into the tile sampler’s mask input.

 4. Effortlessly Add Randomness to Grunge Masks